 Based on the commercial invoice, the customs authorities determine whether import duties have to be paid on the goods.

-From 1 January 2021, you need to make declarations when bringing goods into Northern Ireland from Great Britain or from outside the EU.
+From 1 January 2021, you should make declarations when bringing goods into Northern Ireland from Great Britain or from outside the EU.
 These require the inclusion of a commodity code and will be generated in Delivery Manager as if they were CN22/CN23 documents.

-There is a three-month grace period (i.e. until 1 April 2021) on parcels being sent from Great Britain to Northern Ireland, and so the associated declarations will not be generated by Delivery Manager until then.
+The three-month grace period (i.e. until 1 April 2021) on parcels being sent from Great Britain to Northern Ireland has been extended.
+For business to business movements, the temporary arrangements will now end on 1 October 2021.
+This means that the associated declarations for such movements are unlikely to be generated by Delivery Manager before then.

 After allocating your product-level consignments in Delivery Manager, you need to generate the required customs documentation and commercial invoices.